ansible/vscode-ansible/docs/development.md

 This will install the dependent modules under `node_modules` folder within the current directory.

-* Clone the repository containing the vscode extension code into the `vscode-ansible` directory *next to* the root directory of this repository.
+* Clone the repository containing the VS Code extension code into the `vscode-ansible` directory *next to* the root directory of this repository.

 ```bash